 Read More – Jaipur Street Food Guide

 Let me share a fun fact about Madhurima, it is known as Kabal Wali Dukaan as at some point in time it used to be located close to a grave or Qabar.
-The shop dates back to 1825, and that is some food legacy in the city of Lucknow.
+The shop dates back to 1825, and that is some food legacy in the city.

 Our next stop should have been Prakash Kulfi but I let it go for another time.

-Serving chat since 1880, Sri Kalika Chaat House is easy to miss though two prominent boards announce it one on top of other.
-Ask for their famous Sonth Papdi Chaat.
+Serving chat since 1880, Sri Kalika Chaat House is easy to miss though two prominent boards announce it one on top of others.
+Ask for their famous Saunth Papdi Chaat.

-Sonth is a chutney made with tamarind and jaggery – tampered with spices.
-On the crisp Papdi along with other ingredients, it gives you the crunchy bite that is sweet and spicy and tangy.
+Saunth is a chutney made with tamarind and jaggery – tampered with spices.
+On the crisp Papdi along with other ingredients, it gives you a crunchy bite that is sweet and spicy, and tangy.
 A riot of flavors on the tongue.

 Paan was the only thing that I could take after eating too much.
 A Paan, in fact, becomes a necessity to digest all the good food.
-There are many popular Panwalas in the old parts of Lucknow.
+There are many popular Panwalas in the old parts of the city.